-Commencing in fiscal year 2022, the Committee will utilize relative total stockholder return ("RTSR") and cash return on invested capital ("Cash ROIC") as performance metrics in the long-term incentive portion of the executive compensation program.
-Each metric will have a 25% weighting and be settled in shares at the end of the three-year period.
-The other 50% of the long-term incentive program for fiscal year 2022 will be comprised of time-based restricted stock units vesting equally over a three-year period.
+In Transition Year Ended 2022, the Committee utilized relative total stockholder return ("RTSR") and cash return on invested capital ("Cash ROIC") as performance metrics in the long-term incentive portion of the executive compensation program.
+Each of the RTSR performance-based stock units granted during Transition Year Ended 2022 ("TYE22 RTSR PSUs") and the Cash ROIC performance-based stock units granted during Transition Year Ended 2022 ("TYE22 Cash ROIC PSUs" and, together with the TYE22 RTSR PSUs, the "TYE22 PSUs") has a 25% weighting and will be settled in shares at the end of the three-year period.
+The other 50% of the long-term incentive program for Transition Year Ended 2022 was comprised of time-based restricted stock units vesting equally over a three-year period (the "TYE22 RSUs").

-How Fiscal Year 2021 Performance Affected Incentive Payouts
+How Transition Year Ended 2022 Performance Affected Incentive Payouts